-Our next hand dyed yarn update will be on Friday 7th August at 4pm and will be a singles yarn spectacular - Coniston Fingering and Keld Fingering!!
+Our next hand dyed yarn update will be Nateby 4ply coming TODAY (27th October) at 9pm UK time!!
 PLEASE NOTE: Due to the COVID-19 situation around the world, shipping to some countries has been suspended and delays to shipping times globally should be expected.
 See our Shipping Info page for more information.

 Intro (feel free to scroll past if you want to go straight to the resources!)